Board of Trustees

 - 45 active positions (up to 34 term; up to 11 alumni)

-- Serve 6-year initial term; a 4-year renewable term may follow
+- Serve 6-year initial term; 4-year renewable terms may follow

 - Recommended by Emory Alumni Association

 - Trustees who serve at least one full term of 6 years